Richard Hunt

 Richard Hunt was a famous sculptor who spent his life and career in Chicago.
 He designed soaring sculptures from metal, many of which are monuments to figures and events of the Civil Rights Movement and African-American history.
 He has installations of more than 160 public sculptures across the United States.
 Richard Hunt was the first African-American visual artist to be appointed to the National Council on the Arts (1968, Lyndon B. Johnson).

 He grew up in the Woodlawn and Englewood neighborhoods on the South Side of Chicago.
 A defining event in his life was at age 19 when he attended the funeral of his neighbor, Emmitt Till, a 14- year old black teenager from Chicago who was lynched and murdered while visiting Mississippi in 1955.
-Five years later, while serving in the U.S. Army he was the first African-American to be served at a desegregated lunch counter in Alamo Plaza, Texas.
+Five years later, while serving in the U.S. Army, Richard Hunt was the first African-American to be served at a desegregated lunch counter in Alamo Plaza, Texas.

 Richard Hunt has numerous awards and honorary degrees.
 One of his last sculptures was Book Bird, the first artwork commissioned for the Obama Presidential Center.